khanhdang/GEMANE/README.md

-# HeterGenMap:  An Evolution Mapping Framework for Heterogeneous NoC-based Neuromorphic Systems
+# HeterGenMap:  An Evolutionary Mapping Framework for Heterogeneous NoC-based Neuromorphic Systems

     The source code will be released once the paper is accepted.